cloudyyoung/www.cloudyyoung.com/about.md

 I listen to music a lot.
 A lot.
 When I code I wear headphones, when I walk I wear headphones, when I eat I wear headphones, and when I sleep I wear headphones.
 I mostly listen to electronic dance music (EDM) and pop music, something alone those lines, but I would still say I have a niche taste compare to my friends, not the genre but the artist though, because none of my friends listen to what I listen, sadly.
 Just appreciating different music.
 I might share a playlist of my favourite ones, I know nobody cares but I just post them for fun.

 My classmate from high school once said I'm a potential gay.
 I mean, it's not wrong, attractive humans are attractive regardless of the gender, every boy is a potential gay and every girl is a potential lesbian, there's nothing wrong with any sexual orientation.
-But first of all, I'll be faithful to my girlfriend.

 I would like to know some philosophy and psychology.
 They make you see the world differently and make you think, aren't they.